-Figure 2.
-A sample group manager composition with the basic Jgroup services.
+Figure 2: A sample group manager composition with the basic Jgroup services.

-Note that the StateMergeModule also implements the MembershipService interface, and provides events through the MembershipListener interface.
-This is since the StateMergeModule substitutes the membership service by intercepting and delaying the delivery of viewChange() events to the server until after the state has been merged.
-The main task of the StateMergeModule is to drive the state reconciliation protocol by calling getState() and putState() on the StateMergeListener interface to obtain and merge the state of server replicas.
-It also handles coordinator election and information diffusion.
+Note that the StateMergeModule implements the Membership-Service interface, and provides events through the Membership- ${\tt Listener\ interface.\ This\ is\ since\ the\ {\tt StateMergeModule\ substitute}}$ tutes the membership service by intercepting and delaying the delivery of viewChange() events to the replica until after the state has been merged.
+The main task of the State-MergeModule is to drive the state reconciliation protocol by calling getState() and putState() on the StateMergeListener interface to obtain and merge the state of the replicas.
+It also handles leader election and information diffusion.
 State reconciliation is only activated when needed, i.e. in response to viewChange() events generated by the MembershipModule.
 Hence, the StateMergeService interface (dashed box) does not provide commands as a means for activating it.
-As Figure 2 illustrates, the StateMergeModule requires both the MembershipModule and the MulticastModule, and substitutes the MembershipModule.
+The State-MergeModule also requires both the MembershipModule and the MulticastModule, and substitutes the MembershipModule.